-KokoNiu aims to be the first to commercially market the somatic micropropagation technology of coconut plants globally.
-With the skills and knowledge gained through funding a 3 year research and development project with the University of Queensland, the aim is to set up a Coconut Tissue Culture (CTC) Laboratory to produce elite ‘true to type’ coconut plants.
+KokoNiu aims to be the first to commercially market the somatic embryogenesis technology of coconut plants globally.
+With the skills and knowledge gained through funding a 2 year research and development project with the University of Queensland, the aim is to set up a Coconut Tissue Culture (CTC) Laboratory to mass propagate elite ‘true to type’ coconut plantlets.

-Output from the CTC Laboratory is expected to reach 1 million plants per year in the second year of operations.
-Starting out in the laboratory the tissue culture, once it has formed developing shoots, is transferred to a growth room attached to the tissue laboratory.
-They remain there for 12 months while developing further into plantlets before being relocated to a nursery for acclimatisation prior to planting.
+Output from the CTC Laboratory is expected to start at 500,000 plantlets for the first year and reach three million plantlets by year four of the operation.
+Starting out in the CTC Laboratory, the tissue culture, once it has formed developing shoots, is transferred to a growth room attached to the CTC Laboratory.
+They remain there for twelve months while developing further into plantlets before being relocated to a nursery for acclimatisation prior to planting.